 1 January following the child’s third birthday

-Having fully considered the options and the impact on the sustainability of Little Fishes Pre-School, the Governing Body has decided that we will not currently be able to offer parents the ‘extended’ 30 hours a week funding.
+We also offer the 'extended' 15 hours a week Early Years Education Funding (a total of a maximum of an additional 570 hours in any one year), in line with the same ages/start dates shown in the above table.
 When your child becomes eligible for funding, you will be given a HCC claim form each term for you to complete, and the school office will process your claim for you.
 The HCC Early Years funding Privacy Notice is available on the school website and in Little Fishes.

-Any hours taken by non-funded children or over the 15 hours a week for funded children will be charged as an additional cost (currently £5 per hour).
+Any non-funded hours are charged at a rate of £5.50 per hour.
 Payment for allocated sessions is payable at the beginning of each term, regardless of any days not taken due to holidays, sickness etc. Invoices are issued at the beginning of each term.
 We reserve the right to withdraw places should payment not be received by the due date, or a mutually agreed instalment plan set up, until all outstanding fees are paid in full.

 6 weeks notice is required if you wish to cancel any of your confirmed places.
 Should we not be able to fill the cancelled places, any fees for those sessions will be payable in full.

-If you would like to apply for a place for your child, please contact the school office for an application form or download the form at the foot of this page.
+If you would like to apply for a place for your child, please contact the school office for an application form or download the form here.

 Little Fishes Pre-School